fbjorn/pot-websites/README.md

 # Platform of Trust Developer Portal

-## Purpose
+## Purpose and background
 Portal is one stop shop for all developers.
+Developer Portal is part of Developer Program, which is coordinated with help of Trello.

 ## For whom?